 Microplastics are also used for air-blasting technology.
 Little bits of plastics (usually acrylic, melamine, or polyester) are blasted at high pressure at machines, engines, or ship hulls to get rid of paint or rust.
 They are reused until they aren’t effective so they can become contaminated with heavy metals.
 Microplastics are also used in biomedical research for various techniques.

 Larger pieces of plastic can break down over time and release these small pieces into the environment.
 Weathering, such as from waves, sunlight, or other physical stress, breaks the plastic into smaller pieces.
 Usually, it originates from waste that wasn’t managed properly.
 For example, the waste in the “Garbage Patches” degrade into smaller pieces, and there is a lot of trash there!
 Plastic bags and fishing gear are some examples of common garbage that break down.
 These microplastics usually have more variable shapes.

 Something in between

 A third category is somewhere between primary and secondary microplastics.
 Although they weren’t specifically made to be the size that they are, they do originate directly from human use so some argue that they should be classified as primary microplastics.
 These microplastics come from the human use of an object that gives off microplastics.
 Unfortunately, it is a harder choice to stop creating them than deciding to buy a natural face scrub.
-The two most common sources are from tires and machine washing synthetic fabrics.
+The two most common sources are tires and machine-washing synthetic fabrics.

 One study found that between 15% and 31% of plastic came from primary microplastics (they considered this category as primary microplastics).
 Of this, the most (two-thirds) came from synthetic fibers that came off in the wash and bits of tires that came off from driving.
-Most of car tires contain synthetic rubber and it is rubbed off on the road and eventually washed to water sources.
-Rubber also falls off from shoes as they are worn.
+Most car tires contain synthetic rubber and it is rubbed off on the road and eventually washed to water sources.
+Rubber also falls off shoes as they are worn.